openstack-archive/tripleo-quickstart-extras/roles/collect-logs/docs/static/baremetal-overcloud/environment-settings-structure.rst

  - requirements_files (required)

    Multiple requirements files can be passed to quickstart.sh to include additional repos.
-For example, to include IPMI validation, the requirements files would need to include https://github.com/redhat-openstack/ansible-role-tripleo-validate-ipmi.
+For example, to include IPMI validation, the requirements files would need to include are `here <https://github.com/redhat-openstack/ansible-role-tripleo-validate-ipmi>`_